 As its name implies, ASD is a spectrum disorder that affects individuals differently and with varying degrees of autism severity; no two people with ASD are the same.
 ASD is typically diagnosed in children, but it is a lifelong disorder that affects individuals of all ages.
 ASD also is often found in combination with other disabilities.

 What Causes ASD?

-The overall incidence of ASD is consistent around the globe, but it is five times more prevalent in boys than girls.
+The overall incidence of ASD is consistent around the globe, but it is about four times more prevalent in boys than girls.
 ASD knows no racial, ethnic, or social boundaries, and family income, lifestyle, and educational levels do not affect the chance of occurrence.